 The Howard Foundation awards a limited number of fellowships each year for independent projects in selected fields, targeting its support specifically to early mid-career individuals, those who have achieved recognition for at least one major project.
-Nine fellowships of $33,000 were awarded in April 2016 for 2016-2017 in the fields of Creative Non-Fiction, Literary Translation into English, Film Studies, and Literary Studies.
+Fellowships of $33,000 will be awarded in April 2017 for 2017-2018 in the fields of Photography, Anthropology, and Archaeology.
+The deadline for these applications was November 15, 2016, and they are now being evaluated.

 Howard Fellowships are intended primarily to provide artists, scholars, and writers with time to complete their work.
 They are not intended for publication subsidies, for equipment purchase, for preparation of exhibits, or to support institutional programs.
-Fellowships will be awarded for 2017-2018 in Photography, Anthropology, and Archaeology.
+Fellowships will be awarded for 2018-2019 in Sculpture and the History of Art and Architecture.

 Fellowships are offered in a five-year sequence of fields.
 Successful candidates are given the option of postponing receipt of their fellowship, so as to make the Howard competition accessible to those whose personal plans do not line up exactly with the year in which awards are offered in their fields.